hegdepavankumar/VMware-ESXi-License-Keys/README.md

 Remember to regularly check for updates and contribute responsibly to maintain the repository's integrity and usefulness for the community.
 Happy virtualizing!

-PLEASE,📍 DON'T COPY THIS.
-IF YOU FORK IT, DON'T EDIT IT.
 - If you have a problem comment and people will try to help you!
 - No virus ⚠🛡
 - No spam just license key 🔐🔑